 No. Eligibility criterion Description/ Required condition Means of Verification/Supportin g evidence for inclusion 1 Boundary and location of the VPA The VPA is located within India Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
 Document: Statement of CME that the location and boundary is within India and supported with GPS coordinates.
-2 VPAs involves use of following technology- Project technology distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
-Distribution of improved cookstoves to households Distribution of Solar lighting The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database systems to households

-, within this PoA and across the CEP installed is applied.
+2 Project technology VPAs involves use of the following technologies- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
+2. Distribution of improved cookstoves to households 3.
+Distribution of Solar lighting The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database systems to households 3 within this PoA and across identification system for the CEP installed is applied.
 This shall ensure no double counting of CEPs within the same VPA and same PoA and ensure that CEP can be identified as belonging to this PoA and not to a PoA managed by any other CME.
 A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-This shall ensure that POs, A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
-Document: Credit Tracker stove sales receipt showing CME and PO information, end user details including name and address and CEP ID number.
-In addition to the sales receipt the programme logo shall be displayed on the CEPs and verifiable by VER ownership under the specific VPA contractually cede their rights to claim and own emission reductions to the CME of the PoA. finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-The default CEP Booking Record is including the provision that emission reductions generated by the CEP are transferred from the end-user to the PO and ultimately owned by the CME.
-The receipts will clearly specify that carbon rights are ceded in favour of CME.
-Documents: 1.
-Default Booking Record 5 No Double counting of VPA • A declaration from the CME on its letterhead has
+This shall ensure that POs, stove/lamp manufacturers individual distribution record matching such information is included in the specific VPA-DD and consistent with the PoA-DD A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
+A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
+4 VER ownership under the specific VPA and POs contractually cede their rights to claim and The default CEP Booking Record is including the provision that emission reductions generated by the CEP are transferred from the end-user to the PO and ultimately owned by the CME.
+The receipts will clearly specify that

+carbon rights are ceded in

+favour of CME.

+Documents:

+1. Default Booking Record

-Confirmation that programme activity has VPA will not be part of not been and will not be another registered either as a project single project activity or CPA/VPA under another as a VPA under another PoA. registered PoA in other declaration offset schemes nor the operators as part of their project activities that have contract with the CME, been deregistered.
-Evidence: and MFI.
-Contractual provisions to Contractual agreement for those ensure that operating a CPA on PoA operating the VPA are that they are aware and aware and have agreed have agreed that their that their activity is being activity the been provided that this sinale CDM activity or In addition. from VPA stating that their activities are not registered as part of another single CDM project activity of CPA under another PoA.
+5 No Double counting of VPA bound to the PoA.
+Confirmation that the programme activity has not been and will not be registered either as a single project activity or as a VPA under another registered PoA in other offset schemes nor the project activity or CPA/VPA under another PoA.
+In addition,

-Check on UNFCCC website with date of access and contract between the CME subscribed to the PoA.

-6 Awareness and Agreement of subscription
+Evidence: Contract between the CME and MFI.

+6) ensure that those operating the VPA are Contractual agreement for VPA operators, stating that they are aware and have agreed that their activity is being subscribed to the PoA

-In the case that the CME is not responsible for implementing the CPA, the organization responsible for CPA implementation, known as the Partner Organisation (PO), has signed contractual agreement with the CME to participate in the PoA.
+In the case that the CME is not responsible for implementing the CPA, the organization responsible for CPA implementation, known as the Partner Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
 This agreement:

-Defines the ownership of the carbon emission reduction rights those VPA operators, stating is beina subscribed to the PoA
+- Defines the ownership of the

-Covers the PO's distribution and